-(C) All Other Compensation amounts for 2022 are
+(C) All Other Compensation amounts for 2022 are:

-Company 401(k) and Deferred Compensation Plan Contributions Insurance Premiums (1) Other (2) Total Jeffrey W. Martin \$214,053 \$34,166 \$ 545,049 \$793,268 Trevor I. Mihalik \$ 87,965 \$ 9,658 \$ 55,113 \$152,736 Kevin C. Sagara \$ 38,149 \$11,774 \$ 50,007 \$ 99,930 Karen L. Sedgwick \$ 34,054 \$ 2,530 \$ 12,700 \$ 49,284 Peter R. Wall \$ 27,803 \$ 2,530 \$ 16,000 \$ 46,333
+Company 401(k) and Deferred Compensation Plan Contributions Insurance Premiums (1) Other (2) Total Jeffrey W. Martin \$214,053 \$34,166 \$ 545,049 \$793,268 Trevor I. Mihalik \$ 87,965 \$ 9,658 \$ 55,113 \$152,736 Kevin C. Sagara \$ 38,149 \$ 11,774 \$ 50,007 \$ 99,930 Karen L. Sedgwick \$ 34,054 \$ 2,530 \$ 12,700 \$ 49,284 Peter R. Wall \$ 27,803 \$ 2,530 \$ 16,000 \$ 46,333

-Amounts include premiums for supplemental disability benefits for Messrs.
+(1) Amounts include premiums for supplemental disability benefits for Messrs.
 Martin, Mihalik and Sagara, excess personal liability insurance benefits for Ms. Sedgwick and Mr. Wall, and life insurance premiums of \$24,433 for Mr. Martin.
 Information on these programs is provided under "Compensation Discussion and Analysis-Compensation Components-Benefit Plans-Health, Life Insurance and Disability Plans and Other Executive Benefits."

-(1)
+and Analysis-Compensation Components-Benefit Plans-Health, Life Insurance and Disability Plans and Other Executive Benefits."
 Amounts consist of our contributions to charitable, educational and other non-profit organizations to match the personal contributions of each named executive officer on a dollar-for-dollar basis up to an annual maximum match of \$25,000 for Messrs.
-Martin, Mihalik and Sagara and \$15,000 for Mes executive officer on a dollar-for-dollar basis up to an annual maximum match of \$25,000 for Messrs.
-Martin, Mihalik and Sagara and \$15,000 for Ms. Sedgwick and Mr. Wall, plus for Mr. Martin an additional \$170,000, for Ms. Sedgwick an additional \$1,400 and for Mr. Wall an additional \$6,000 in contributions under Sempra's Four Days of Gratitude holiday double-match program in which all employees were eligible to participate; financial and estate planning services; an executive benefit program allowance of \$40,000 for Mr. Martin and \$30,000 for Messrs.
-Mihalik and Sagara; the cost to the company of home security for Mr. Martin; the incremental cost to the company of communiting and other personal use of company cars and drivers for Messrs.
-Martin (in the amount of \$51,395), Mihalik and Sagara (with the incremental cost calculated based on the hourly rate of drivers, plus fuel, vehicle maintenance and depreciation expense); and the incremental cost to the company for personal use of the company's aircraft service for Messrs.
-Martin (in the amount of \$260,236) and Sagara (in the amount of \$13,846) (with the incremental cost calculated based on the amounts invoiced to the company for the applicable flights), which use, in lieu of flying commercial, was encouraged for Mr. Martin by our Board of Directors for health and safety reasons.
-Amounts shown do not include parking at company offices and the occasional personal use by executive officers of company property and services (including entertainment events which would not otherwise be used for the business purposes for which they were obtained) for which we incur no more than nominal incremental cost or for which we are reimbursed by the executive for the incremental cost of personal use.
-On rare occasions, family members and guests of named executive officers travel on non-commercial aircraft when the aircraft is already going to a specific destination for a business purpose.
-This use has a nominal incremental cost to the company and, if calculable, this nominal amou
+Martin, Mihalik and Sagara and \$15,000 for Ms. Sedgwick and Mr. Wall, plus for Mr. Martin an additional \$170,000, for Ms. Sedgwick and Mr. Wall, plus for Mr. Martin an additional \$170,000, for Ms. Sedgwick an additional \$1,400 and for Mr. Wall an additional \$6,000 in contributions under Sempra's Four Days of Gratitude holiday double-match program in which all employees were eligible to participate; financial and estate planning services; an executive benefit program allowance of \$40,000 for Mr. Martin and \$30,000 for Messrs.
+Mihalik and Sagara; the cost to the company of home security for Mr. Martin; the incremental cost to calculated based on the hourly rate of drivers, plus fuel, vehicle maintenance and depreciation expense); and the incremental cost to the company for personal use of the company sincraft service for Messrs.
+Martin (in the amount of \$213,046) (with the incremental cost calculated based on the hourly rate of drivers, plus fuel, vehicle maintenance and depreciation expense); and the incremental cost to the company for personal use of the company for Messrs.
+Martin (in the amount of \$260,236) and Sagara (in the amount of \$13,846) (with the incremental cost calculated based on the amounts invoiced to the company of the applicable flights), which use, in lieu of flying commercial, was encouraged for Mr. Martin by our Board of Directors for health and safety reasons.
+Amounts shown do not include parking at company offices and the occasional personal use by executive officers of company property and services (including entertainment events which would not otherwise be used for the business purposes for which they